 British revenue assurance pros with long memories will recall that I used to be the troublemaker who kept insisting retail phone bills were a lot less accurate than the UK regulator was willing to admit.
 There were many reasons to doubt the claims made about UK billing accuracy, including:

-- Why would retail bills be so much more accurate than the known and easily verified accuracy of interconnect bills, even though no significant additional work was done to ensure retail billing accuracy and retail bills are more prone to error because the charges are more complicated?
+- Why would retail bills be so much more accurate than the known and easily verified accuracy of interconnect bills?
+No significant additional work was done to ensure the accuracy of retail bills, and retail bills are more prone to error because the charges are much more difficult to calculate.

-- If the retail bills really were as accurate as claimed, why go to so much trouble to create a process where auditors used subjective judgment to exclude ‘exceptional’ errors from the measurement of accuracy, and why rely upon that process so often?
+- If the retail bills really were as accurate as claimed, why go to so much trouble to create a process where auditors used subjective judgment to exclude ‘exceptional’ errors from the measurement of accuracy?
+Why rely upon that process so often?

 - How could an industry claim statistically stupendous levels of accuracy after performing so few tests and doing so little audit work?